muasiq/grit/exampleSite/content/english/_index.md

   enable: true
   title: Ready to get started?
   image: images/cta.svg
-  content: 'If you feel like checking things out if it suits you, you can contact
+  content: 'If you feel like checking things out whether it suits you, you can contact
     us any time '
   button:
     enable: true